 The characters in the film are based on actual historical figures from Danish history: King Waldemar the Second and his son Waldemar The Young.
 The prince was, indeed, captured at a young age.

-As far as the quality of the film goes, the costumes, props and the filming locations create an authentic atmosphere for the story.
+As far as the quality of the film goes, the costumes, props, and filming locations create an authentic atmosphere for the story.
 The plot does not shine with originality.
-The friendship that the young prince forms with the kitchen boy brings reminisces of The Prince and the Pauper.
+The young prince’s friendship with the kitchen boy brings reminisces of The Prince and the Pauper.
 Indeed, a young prince in exile is a commonly addressed theme in medieval tales.
-The performances of the two young leads, Nijas Ørnbak-Fjeldmose and Lasse Baunkilde, fully compensates for the lack of originality in the storyline.
-Both actors were natural and really looked good in their roles (and I suspect that for many kids nowadays, the story will feel new – due to the seemingly less time kids spend on reading books).
-The photography of the film was good – especially the aerial shots that represented the birds-eye-view of the eagle that accompanies the evil, one-eyed man.
-Whereas the ending of the film may seem predictable to some, it was not disappointing and served as a fitting ending to this adventure film.
+The performances of the two young leads, Nijas Ørnbak-Fjeldmose and Lasse Baunkilde, fully compensate for the lack of originality in the storyline.
+Both actors were natural and looked good in their roles (and I suspect that the story will feel new for many kids nowadays due to the seemingly less time kids spend on reading books).
+The film’s photography was good – especially the aerial shots that represented the birds-eye-view of the eagle that accompanies the evil, one-eyed man.
+Whereas the film’s ending may seem predictable to some, it was not disappointing and served as a fitting ending to this adventure film.

-To summarize: Eye of the Eagle is an intriguing and exciting adventure that features themes such as friendship, duty, first love ( the young prince and a girl he meets) and betrayal.
+To summarize: Eye of the Eagle is an intriguing and exciting adventure that features themes such as friendship, duty, first love ( the young prince and a girl he meets), and betrayal.
 There are fight scenes that provide excitement- none of them violent.
-Foul language is practically non-existent, making the film a perfect choice for a family flick that the youngsters and their parents are going to enjoy.
+Foul language is practically non-existent, making the film a perfect choice for a family flick that the youngsters and their parents will enjoy.